Skip to main content

 How does it work?

-The more correlated the pre-experiment data is with your metric of interest, the more variance reduction you can achieve.
+The more correlated the pre-experiment metric data and attributes are with your metric of interest, the more variance reduction you can achieve.
 For example, the following plot demonstrates the difference in the distribution of a metric before adjustment ("Normal") and after adjustment ("Adjusted").
 In both panels, the green, adjusted metric is distributed less widely (e.g. it is more tightly spaced out around the mean).
 However, the adjusted distribution is even tighter in the right plot, showing that variance reduction will be greater the more correlated your pre-experiment data is with your post-experiment data.

 Variance Reduction by Correlation